-The Leiden University logo consists of two elements, which may not be used separately:
+The Leiden University logo consists of two elements, which must not be used separately:

 The logo is the most important visual element of our visual identity and symbolises our history, which dates back to 1575.

 Make sure there is enough space around the logo to ensure it remains clearly visible.
-Maintain a minimum clear space equal to 1/3 of the seal's height on all sides.
+This should be equal to 1/3 of the seal's height on all sides.

 Always use the logo on a blue or white background.
 If you want to use it on a background that is not blue or white, such as a photograph or a background in a faculty colour, use the 'droplet' version instead.